 The business structure you choose will affect your business from both legal and tax standpoints.
 Solo accountants and small firms often choose to register as an LLC (Limited Liability Company), PLLC (Professional Limited Liability Company), or PC (Professional Corporation).
 As state constructs, these business entities are subject to different rules in different states.
 You can find the specific rules for accountants in your state via the CorpNet website or you can call the Secretary of State’s office in your state to get the details you need.

-3. Obtain the licenses and permits you’ll need.
+3. Obtain the Right Licenses and Permits

 Regardless of which state you’re operating your business in, you’ll need some form of licensing to provide public accounting services.
 You will need to hold a CPA license and your firm may need a public accountancy license.
 To determine the requirements in your state, check with your State Board of Accountancy.